-Jonathan Foote is a recovering scientist, tinkerer, and creative technologist with decades of hands-on experience.
+Jonathan Foote is a recovering scientist and creative technologist with decades of hands-on experience.
 He received a BS (Electrical Engineering) and ME (Electrical) degrees from Cornell University, and a Ph.D. in Electrical Engineering from Brown University, where he also received a Brown Presidential Teaching Award and an Outstanding Research Award from the Brown University Chapter of Sigma Xi.
-Jonathan did postdoctoral research at Cambridge University in the United Kingdom from 1993 to 1996, and was a 1997 Fulbright Fellow at the Institute of Systems Science (now A*STAR) in affiliated with the National University of Singapore.
+Jonathan was a Postdoctoral Fellow at Cambridge University in the United Kingdom from 1993 to 1996, and was a Fulbright Fellow at the Institute of Systems Science (now A*STAR) in affiliated with the National University of Singapore.
 From 1997 to 2005 he was a Senior Research Scientist at FX Palo Alto Laboratory, Inc.

 Jonathan's kinetic and light works explore perception and interaction using a range of sophisticated electronics, from vintage vacuum tubes to the latest semiconductors and actuators.
-Jonathan is an Adjunct Professor in the Interaction Design department at California College for the Arts, a member of the Kinetics and Electronics faculty at The Crucible, and a 2015 Autodesk Artist-in-Residence.
+Jonathan is an Adjunct Professor at California College for the Arts in the Interaction Design department, a member of the Kinetics and Electronics faculty at The Crucible, and a 2015 Autodesk Artist-in-Residence.
 He is also a Stochastic Labs Fellow, and has shown his work at numerous Bay Area venues as well as internationally and for commission.